knative/func/docs/guides/nodejs.md

 ## Function reference

 Boson Node.js functions have very few restrictions.
 You can add any required dependencies in `package.json`, and you may include additional local JavaScript files.
 The only real requirements are that your project contain an `index.js` file which exports a single function.
 In this section, we will look in a little more detail at how Boson functions are invoked, and what APIs are available to you as a developer.

 ### Invocation parameters

 When using the `func` CLI to create a function project, you may choose to generate a project that responds to a `CloudEvent` or simple HTTP. `CloudEvents` in Knative are transported over HTTP as a `POST` request, so in many ways, the two types of functions are very much the same.
 They each will listen and respond to incoming HTTP events.

 When an incoming request is received, your function will be invoked with a `Context` object as the first parameter.
-If the incoming request is a `CloudEvent`, any data associated with the `CloudEvent` is extracted from the event and provided as a second parameter.
+If the incoming request is a `CloudEvent`, it will be provided as the second parameter.
 For example, a `CloudEvent` is received which contains a JSON string such as this in its data property,

 ```json
 {